wp-plugins/readability-buttons/readme.txt

 * Add options, now all settings on readability.com are available to change.

 == Changelog ==

+= 2.0.9 =
+* Compatibility check for 3.7, 3.8, and 3.9 alpha, now you can toggle "Read Now" and "Read Later" individually.

 = 2.0.8 =
 * Bump version to let you know it still works